 Street Fighter will celebrate its 30th anniversary in 2017 and 20th anniversary of Street Fighter III.
 Chronologically, III is the most “recent” game so an anniversary follow up would be quite interesting although possibly confusing.
 That being said, nobody really plays Street Fighter for the storyline.
 They want to fight.
 The multi-playability of the Nintendo Switch allows for vigorous (and/or strategic) button smashing and could add a new flavour to tournament play.
 I hope this one happens.

-Mario Kart is a shoe-in for a Switch racing game but the world needs another F-Zero game.
-The SNES version remains a classic; the music, the cars, the insane track designs, not to mention the graphics and the speed.
+Mario Kart is a shoo-in for a Nintendo Switch racing game but the world needs another F-Zero game.
+The SNES version remains a classic; the music, the cars, the incredible track designs, not to mention the graphics and the speed.
 A sequel was made for the N64 – F-Zero X – and while most features were retained, graphical detail was criticised.
-Four more were made, three for GBA and nothing since 2004.
+Four more were made, three for the GBA and nothing since 2004.
 The F-Zero franchise has since gone on hiatus, which is disappointing.
-Bringing the franchise back for the Nintendo Switch would surely entice prospective buyers, skeptical or otherwise.
-Any excuse to ride as Captain Falcon to be honest.
+Bringing the franchise back for the Nintendo Switch would surely entice prospective buyers, sceptical or otherwise.
+Any excuse to ride as Captain Falcon, to be honest.

 A modern-day Strike game

 I loved playing Desert Strike on my Gameboy.
 I don’t know how I found it or why it initially appealed to me but it was fun to play.
 The last Strike game was released in 2000, and there have been many conflicts since so plenty of inspiration for a new version.
 It might also be interesting to see an isometric game on a console like this.
 I just hope it doesn’t involve Arnold Schwarzenegger.